drduh/macOS-Security-and-Privacy-Guide/README.md

 ### XMPP

-XMPP is an [open standard](https://xmpp.org/extensions) developed by the [IETF](https://www.ietf.org) that allows for federated messaging.
+XMPP is an [open standard](https://xmpp.org/extensions) developed by the [IETF](https://www.ietf.org) that allows for cross-platform federated messaging.
 There are many options for [clients](https://xmpp.org/getting-started).

 XMPP isn't E2EE by default, you'll need to use [OMEMO](https://omemo.top) encryption, so make sure your client supports it.